olegknyazev/GameTablesDocs/reference/headers_format/index.md

 | Player                            | Gun / \<Clip\> Bursts[0].Pellet Count |

 The combined header must adhere to the following rules:
-* The same component can only be present in either row or column header, but not both of them.
+* The same component can only be present in either row or column header, but not both.
 For example, if the row header contains a *Component Type*, the column header cannot also contain it.
 The exception to this is *Property Path*.
-If this component is present in the row header, it is treated as a prefix for the column's one.
+If this component is present in the row header, it is treated as a prefix for the column header (see the first example in the table above).
-* The column header (suffix) must be at least as specific as the row header (prefix).
-For example, if the row header contains a *Component Type*, the column header cannot contain *Game Object Name* as it is less specific than *Component Type*.
+* The column header must be at least as specific as the row header.
+For example, if the row header contains a *Component Type*, the column header cannot contain a *Game Object Name* as it is less specific than a *Component Type*.

 Essentially, header components can only appear in the following order in the combined header:
 1. *Prefab Name*